r0b0s/akhil_r_portfolio/README.md

 # akhil_r_portfolio
- This is a portfolio website for Akhil Raveendran
+ This is a portfolio website for Akhil Raveendran.

-The portfolio consists of all the important aspects regarding Akhil Raveendran.
+The basic portfolio details include, as shown below,

+---

+I'm Akhil Raveendran, a Python developer based in Kollam City, Kerala.
+I specialize in web application development using Django.
+My services include website development, design, deployment, SEO, DevOps, and quality assurance.
+Explore my projects, including an online food delivery service, quiz app, and more.
+Feel free to reach out via email or phone for collaboration.

+---